-We recommend the Federal Government consider amending the Family Law Act 1975 (Cth) (the Family Law Act) to include a requirement for an early resolution process in small claim property matters.
-This process should not be a pre-filing requirement, as with children's matters, but rather a case management process upon application to the Court for a property settlement.
+We recommend the Federal Government consider amending the Family Law Act to include a requirement for an early resolution process in small claim property matters.
+This process should not be a pre-filing requirement, as with children's matters, but rather a case management process upon application to the court for a property settlement.